The Ultimate Tour Du Mont Blanc

 Day 8: This is the hardest section of the tour, following a spectacular balcony trail and crossing the Fenetre d'Arpette (2665m) before making a long descent to our hotel in Trient.
 20km with 900 metres of ascent and 2470 metres of descent - 8 hours.

 Day 9: Today, we climb through Tseppes to the Col du Balme, where we have stunning views of Mont Blanc and the Chamonix Valley.
 Now back in France, we descend via the Aguillette des Possettes to our chalet base in Argentiere.
 19km with 1340 metres of ascent and 1400 metres of descent - 7 to 8 hours.

 Day 10: Making a loop from our chalet, we walk to the Col des Montets and onwards via the cliffs of Le Chesery and Lac Blanc, arguably the Chamonix Valley's best viewpoint.
 After soaking up the views, we walk down via an alternative route to our chalet base in Argentiere.
 10km with 1200 metres of ascent and 520 metres of descent - 4 hours.

 Day 11: We transfer by bus to Le Praz and take the cable car to La Flegere.
-From here, we follow a superb trail, crossing the Col du la Gliere, the Col du Lac Cornu and the Col du Brevent to reach the Brevent summit.
+From here, we follow a scenic trail, crossing the Col du Brevent to reach the Brevent summit.
 We descend to les Houches via Merlot, then transfer back to our chalet base in Argentiere for a celebratory final dinner.
 17km with 870 metres of ascent and 1770 metres of descent - 6 hours.

 Day 12: KE Land Only package services end after breakfast.